PowerDNS/pdns/docs/markdown/authoritative/settings.md

 ["Recursion"](recursion.md).

 ## `resolver`
-* IP Address
+* IP Addresses with optional port, separated by commas
 * Added in: 4.1.0

-Use this resolver for ALIAS and the internal stub resolver.
+Use these resolver addresses for ALIAS and the internal stub resolver.
+If this is not set, `/etc/resolv.conf` is parsed for upstream resolvers.

 ## `retrieval-threads`
 * Integer